-Access, Adherence and Navigation Program (AAN; formerly ADAP Case Management): In 2019-20, OA will be allocating funds to ADAP enrollment sites identified as having a large number of medication-only clients to provide navigation services to comprehensive health coverage and to provide assistance with achieving and maintaining viral suppression.
-OA will allocate \$1.3 million for AAN in 2019-20.
-See Existing Assumption #1 on page 15.
+Access, Adherence, and Navigation Program (AAN; formerly ADAP Case Management): In FY 2019-20, Public Health/OA will be allocating funds to ADAP enrollment sites identified as having a large number of medication-only clients to provide navigation services to comprehensive health coverage and to provide assistance with achieving and maintaining viral suppression.
+Public Health/OA will allocate \$1.35 million for AAN in FY 2019-20.